|

 A large number of words and objects are pronounced and written differently since the unification of 1975.

-Some people call it the “socialist” (Northern) language.
+Some people call it the “communist” language.

 Meanwhile, the Vietnamese people who have immigrated in other countries around the world still speak the Vietnamese language used prior to 1975.

-For many good reasons, the Vietnamese living in the States (and abroad) has very strong feelings against the government in Vietnam.
+Vietnamese living in the States (and abroad) has very strong feelings against the government in Vietnam.

-They reject the new language, feeling that it was intentionally and randomly changed in an attempt to destroy their history and culture.
+They reject the new language, feeling that it was intentionally and randomly changed in an attempt to destroy their history and culture...

 The bottom line